-Polarity Healthcare offers a series of integrative massage classes presented by Randall Gibson, M.Ed., LMT.
+Polarity Healthcare offers a variety of integrative bodywork classes presented by Randall Gibson, M.Ed., LMT.
 They reflect this holistic approach, focus on the myofascial system and take into account the latest research involving integrative and transformational bodywork.
-The goal is for students to develop a more holistic perspective and learn the necessary skills to blend different techniques into a perfect therapy session.
+The goal is for students to develop a more holistic perspective and learn the skills necessary to blend different techniques into a perfect therapy session.
 In order to do that, we will discuss the mechanisms that make each technique effective.
 The end result will be new understanding that lays a foundation for mastery.

-The Integrative Massage classes, while open to everyone, are oriented toward bodyworkers and a certain level of skill with touch therapy is helpful.
+The Integrative Bodywork classes, while open to everyone, are oriented toward massage professionals and a certain level of skill with touch therapy is helpful.
 Massage therapists, physical therapists and other hands-on practitioners can enhance palpation skills and therapeutic effectiveness regardless of their specific type of practice.

-Integrative Massage Therapy is an eclectic approach.
-Some techniques focus on the nervous system while others may primarily affect the connective tissue, musculoskeletal or circulatory system.
-In order to efficiently blend these therapies, our training addresses the underlying mechanisms and how they overlap.
+Integrative Bodywork is an eclectic approach that can be specifically applied to massage therapy.
+Some techniques focus on the nervous system while others may primarily affect the connective tissue or circulatory system.
+Randall Gibson draws from extensive training in craniosacral therapy, polarity therapy, shiatsu, myofascial release, and neuromuscular therapy.
+In order to efficiently blend these therapies, our seminars address how they work and where they overlap.
 This allows the therapist to make intelligent decisions about which methods to combine and in what order.
-Along with releasing restrictions in the fascial network and encouraging structural integrity, many of these techniques help to activate the parasympathetic system, bringing balance, relaxation and healing.
+Along with releasing restrictions in the fascial network and encouraging structural integrity, many of these techniques activate the parasympathetic system, bringing balance, relaxation and healing.

-- Integrative Massage Therapy (1 day – 7 CE hours)
+- Integrative Massage Therapy (1 day – 8 CE hours) in-person

-- The Craniosacral Connection (1 day – 8 CE hours)
+- The Kinesiology Connection (1 day – 8 CE hours) in-person

-- The Kinesiology Connection (1 day – 8 CE hours)
+- The Meridian Connection (2 days – 16 CE hours) in-person

-- The Meridian Connection (1 day – 7 CE hours)
+- The Polarity Connection (2 Days – 16 CE hours) in-person